Click fraud: Fabio Gasperini

 According to the U.S. government, Gasperini set up and operated a botnet of over 140,000 computers around the world.
 This was the first click fraud trial in the United States.
-If convicted of all counts, Gasperini risked up to 70 years in prison.
+If convicted of all counts, Gasperini risked up to 70 years of imprisonment.

 Simone Bertollini, an Italian-American lawyer, represented Gasperini at trial.
 On August 9, 2017, a jury acquitted Gasperini of all the felony charges of the indictment.
 Gasperini was convicted of one misdemeanor count of obtaining information without a financial gain.
 Gasperini was sentenced to the statutory maximum of one year imprisonment, a $100,000 fine, and one year of supervised release following incarceration.
 Shortly after he was credited with time served and sent back to Italy.
 The Second Circuit Court of Appeals upheld the ruling on July 2, 2018.

 Solutions

 Proving click fraud can be very difficult since it is hard to know who is behind a computer and what their intentions are.
 When it comes to mobile ad fraud detection, data analysis can give some reliable indications.
-Abnormal metrics can hint at the presence of different types of frauds.
-To detect click fraud in the ad campaign, advertisers can focus on the following attribution points:
+Abnormal metrics can hint at the presence of different types of fraud.
+To detect click fraud in an ad campaign, advertisers can focus on the following attribution points: